Johannes Mentelin

-Life
+Career

-In 1447, Johannes Mentelin gained the rights of a Strasbourg citizen.
+Mentelin came from Selestadt and in 1447, Johannes Mentelin gained the rights of a Strasbourg citizen.
 He was first a Goldschreiber (calligrapher and book scribe) by profession and worked in addition as an episcopal notary.

-Exactly when and where he learned the technique of book printing is not known.
-Since at the end of the 1450s, when Mentelin founded his Strasbourg printery, there was still no other place where printing was done besides Mainz, it is likely that he either got his knowledge directly there or through a middleman.
+At the end of the 1450s Mentelin founded his Strasbourg printery.
+At the time there was still no other place where printing was done besides Mainz.
+It is likely, that Mentelin either got his knowledge directly there or through a middleman.
 Such a go-between might have been Heinrich Eggestein.
 It is suspected that he had been introduced to the trade of book printing during his stay in Mainz from Johannes Gutenberg.
 He did not set up his own Offizin (an old German term for a book printing company) until the middle of the 1460s.
 Due to a lack of sources, the final clarification of this question must unfortunately remain unanswered for now.
-From the available data, it can however be concluded that Mentelin was the first book printer active in Strasbourg (and thus one of the first anywhere in Europe), even before Eggestein.
+From the available data, it can however be concluded that Mentelin was the first book printer active in Strasbourg and thus one of the first anywhere in Europe, even before Heinrich Eggestein.

 The first printing which carries Mentelin's name is Augustine's Tractatus de arte praedicandi from the year 1465.
 However, it is assumed that Mentelin had already begun to print significantly earlier, probably even already in 1458.
 His oldest known printed work is a Latin Bible printed with 49 lines per page ("B49"), whose first volume is dated 1460.
 As Gutenberg's Bible was printed with 42 lines per page, Mentelin's had fewer pages and proved handier.

 Mentelin quickly achieved business success, which made him a prosperous man.
 In 1466, he was even awarded a coat of arms by Emperor Frederick III.
-After about 20 years as a book printer, Mentelin died on December 12, 1478 in Strasbourg.
+After about 20 years as a book printer, Mentelin died on December 12, 1478, in Strasbourg.
 He was buried in the cemetery of the (no longer existing) St.-Michael's-Chapel.
 His grave was later removed and is now inside Strasbourg Cathedral.
 One of daughters married the book printer Martin Schott, and another married Adolf Rusch.
-The latter, also called the printer with the bizarre R, took over the Offizin.